A Thousand Times Good Night

-A Thousand Times Good Night (Tusen ganger god natt) is an Irish-Norwegian produced English language 2013 drama film directed by Erik Poppe and starring Juliette Binoche, Nikolaj Coster-Waldau, Maria Doyle Kennedy, Larry Mullen Jr. and Mads Ousdal.
+A Thousand Times Good Night (Tusen ganger god natt) is a 2013 Irish-Norwegian English-language drama film directed by Erik Poppe and starring Juliette Binoche, Nikolaj Coster-Waldau, Maria Doyle Kennedy, Larry Mullen Jr. and Mads Ousdal.

 Plot

 Rebecca is a photo journalist obsessed with reporting in dangerous war zones.
 Documenting a group of female suicide bombers in Afghanistan, she accompanies one of them to Kabul, where the premature detonation of the bomb severely injures her.

 While recuperating at her home in Ireland, Rebecca is confronted by her husband Marcus and her daughter Steph, who force her to choose between covering war zones, or her family.
 She chooses her family.

 Steph is intrigued by her mother's photographs and interested in humanitarian work in Africa, so Rebecca proposes a photography trip with her daughter to a refugee camp in Kenya.
 Marcus agrees, assuming that the trip will be safe.

 Instead, the camp is attacked by an armed group that begins murdering people in their tents.
 Rebecca sends her daughter to safety but stays in the camp to document the attack.

 Upon their return, Steph and Rebecca don't tell her father, but he finds out.
 He angrily throws Rebecca out and doesn't allow her to see the girls.
 Just before getting on a plane for Kabul, Rebecca gets a voicemail reminder from Steph about her presentation at school on their trip.
 With it, she lets her mother know she understands the importance of her work.

 Rebecca does not board the plane and goes to the presentation.
 That night, Rebecca is allowed to tuck the girls in.
 The next day, she's again in Kabul, documenting the outfitting of another suicide bomber; this time a young girl.
 It affects her much more than the previous time.
 She breaks down and the camera fades to black.